slick-wille/RobotControl/.github/ISSUE_TEMPLATE/bug_report.md

+---
-# Bug Info
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: bug
+assignees: ''

+---

-Describe the bug
+# Describe the bug

-# What is the Expected behavior?
-What is suppose to happen
+A clear and concise description of what the bug is.

-# Reproduce Error
+# To Reproduce**
-How can this be reproduced?
+Steps to reproduce the behavior:

-# Suggestion
+# Expected behavior
-Suggestion to how can this be resolved?
+A clear and concise description of what you expected to happen.

+#Improvements
+Add suggestions to fix current situtation

+**Screenshots**
+If applicable, add screenshots to help explain your problem.

-**Additional Notes**
+**Additional context**
+Add any other context about the problem here.